Pedrxla/Virtual-Trainer/README.md

 EN-US

+This desktop program is a true digital assistant for businesses, functioning as both a trainer and a support system for employees.
+With a secure login validated from the usuarios-e-senhas.json database, employees can access sistema_atendimento.py, where they can quickly and efficiently get answers to their questions.

-This desktop program works like a trainer and/or a program to answer questions from employees in a company.
-The employee logs in using the "banco_de_dados" usuarios-e-senhas.json and if the login is correct, the program sistema_atendimento.py starts.
-In this system, the user can ask the program something and it will search for something related to the question and return the answer to the user.
-I used an internet company as an example, where a user asks how to solve connection problems and it lists the main problems as options for the user to choose from.
-When choosing, it returns the solution to that problem.
+The process is simple: the user asks a question, the system searches for the best answer in the respostas.json file, and displays it clearly and objectively.
+For example, imagine an employee at an internet service provider who needs to solve a customer's connection issue.
+The program lists the most common problems and presents options for the user to choose from.
+Based on the selection, it provides the ideal solution to resolve the issue.

-The answers are registered in the file resposta.json (I know I should put it in another language to deal with databases, but I still don't know how to deal with MySQL very well, etc., but that doesn't mean that in the future I can't migrate to a more practical language to deal with this type of database) and are filtered through the file banco_de_dados.py.
+Currently, the responses are stored in a JSON file and filtered through banco_de_dados.py.
+I understand that more robust database systems, such as MySQL, would be a more suitable choice for this type of system.
+However, for now, this solution works well, and nothing prevents a future migration to a more advanced technology.

-That's it in short, if you need more information about the functionality of the program or one version translated into English, just contact me.
+That's the summary.
+If you need more details about the functionality or the program itself or one version translated into English, feel free to contact me.

 PT-BR

-Esse programa desktop fuciona como um treinador e/ou um programa para tirar dúvidas dos funcionários de uma empresa, o funcionário efetua o login que está cadastrado no "banco de dados" usuarios-e-senhas.json e se o login estiver correto ele inicia o programa sistema_atendimento.py, onde nesse sistema o usuário pode perguntar algo para o programa e ele irá procurar algo relacionado a pergunta e irá retornar a resposta para o usuário, utilizei de exempl uma empresa de internet onde um usuário pergunta como resolver problemas de conexão e ele lista os principais problemas como opções para o usuário escolher, ao escolher, ele retorna a solução para tal problema.

-as respostas ficam cadastradas no arquivo resposta.json (eu sei que deveria colocar em outra linguagem para lidar  com banco de dados, mas ainda não sei lidar muito bem com mysql e etc, mas isso não quer dizer que do no futuro eu não possa realizar a migração para uma linguagem mais prática para lidar com esse tipo de banco de dados) que são filtradas através do arquivo banco_de_dados.py.

-Resumidamente é isso, caso precise de mais informações sobre a funcionalidade ou o programa basta entrar em contato comigo.
+Este programa desktop é um verdadeiro assistente digital para empresas, funcionando como um treinador e um sistema de suporte para os funcionários.
+Com um login seguro, validado a partir do banco de dados usuarios-e-senhas.json, o colaborador acessa o sistema_atendimento.py, onde pode tirar dúvidas de forma rápida e eficiente.

+O funcionamento é simples: o usuário faz uma pergunta, o sistema busca a melhor resposta no arquivo respostas.json e a exibe de forma clara e objetiva.
+Imagine, por exemplo, um funcionário de uma empresa de internet que precisa resolver um problema de conexão de um cliente.
+O programa lista os problemas mais comuns e apresenta opções para o usuário escolher.
+Com base na escolha, ele recebe a solução ideal para resolver a questão.

+Atualmente, as respostas estão armazenadas em um arquivo JSON e filtradas através do banco_de_dados.py.
+Sei que bancos de dados mais robustos, como MySQL, seriam uma escolha mais adequada para esse tipo de sistema.
+No entanto, por enquanto, essa solução atende bem, e nada impede uma futura migração para uma tecnologia mais avançada.

+Em resumo, este sistema torna o suporte interno mais ágil e eficiente.
+Caso tenha dúvidas ou precise de mais informações, estou à disposição!